ADHD & Executive Function

 Available for your school or community organization.
 Presentations can be arranged for small and large groups.

-Become an ADHD Parent CoachTraining consists of 24-hour live interactive training.
+Become an ADHD Parent Coachwith this live interactive training.
 Earn 36 ICF CE credits.

-Adult ADHD CoachingHelps you balance life’s daily tasks, work demands, relationships, and responsibilities.
+Adult ADHD CoachingHelps you balance life’s daily tasks, work demands, & relationships..

 Tools for ADHDVideo, Podcasts, & Webinars